1917 Twin Cities streetcar strike: Plans for a general strike

 On the morning of Wednesday, December 5, about 15,000 unionists met at the Saint Paul Auditorium and heard speeches from notable labor activists, including Mayor Van Lear.
 The unionists pledged their support to the streetcar union members and demanded the firing of both McGee and Charles W. Ames from the MCPS.
 Additionally, they voted to wait until December 11 for federal intervention, vowing to gather again and vote on a general strike if intervention had not occurred by that time.
 In a bid to show he was not antilabor, Governor Burnquist fired Ames, though kept McGee on the commission.
 Several days later, on December 7, APL members learned through espionage that some machinist union members were planning a possible statewide general strike.
 A general strike in the Twin Cities was officially declared to begin at 10:00 a.m. on December 13.
 The union stated that they expected 30,000 people to go on strike, prompting fears that martial law would be declared.
 Governor Burnquist ordered that all liquor stores be closed and instructed the sheriffs of both Hennepin and Ramsey counties to maintain order.
 By noon, over 10,000 people had walked out of their jobs.
 By that time, Secretary Baker, acting under the authority of United States President Woodrow Wilson, telegraphed William Bauchop Wilson of the President's Mediation Commission to investigate the developments in the Twin Cities, citing a "federal interest" in the matter.
-Having achieved their goal of federal intervention, at 1:30 p.m., E. G. Hall, the president of the Minnesota chapter of the AFL, called off the strike.
+Having achieved their goal of federal intervention, at 1:30 pm, E. G. Hall, the president of the Minnesota chapter of the AFL, called off the strike.
 In total, this general strike had lasted less than four hours, with no reports of violence.
 Governor Burnquist, while agreeing to meet with federal mediators, voiced stern opposition to the federal government's decision, calling it an overreach of their power.